Discover the Anticoagulant and Health Properties of Garlic

 - No matter what, it’s important to consult your doctor if you want to take garlic as a treatment, especially if you already take medication.

-- Nor can it be consumed before an operation, since it increases the risk of hemorrhaging.
+- However, it cannot be consumed before an operation, since it increases the risk of hemorrhage.

 Other health benefits

 Garlic has many other health benefits, in addition to its anticoagulant properties.
 This amazing bulb also:

 - Prevents cardiovascular diseases that affect the heart and blood vessels: cholesterol, triglycerides, hypertension, cardiac arrhythmias, etc.

 - Promotes good blood circulation.